sharetribe/just-enough-git/README.md

 <p class="paragraph">This is how you resolve conflicts like a rockstar!</p>
 ```

-When your ready, push the changes to Github.
+When you are ready, push the changes to Github.

 ```
 git add index.html